uclid-org/uclid/README.md

 # Install From Source

 Or, you could clone this repository and build from source.
+If you run into problems here, don't forget you can always fall back on the pre-built binaries linked above.

 ## Compiling uclid5